zhanglp520/docgeni/docs/en-us/guides/basic/lib-nav.md

 ```

 # Library configuration
-`Docgeni` can support multiple libraries at the same time.
+`docgenifix` can support multiple libraries at the same time.
 For example, the official Angular [Material](https://material.angular.io/) actually contains two libraries `CDK` and `Components`, so the configuration of the multiple libraries is stored in the `libs` array.

-`Docgeni` will automatically scan the `rootDir` of the library configuration.
+`docgenifix` will automatically scan the `rootDir` of the library configuration.
 Each folder in the root directory is identified as a component module, and each component module will generate a component document.
 For more configuration, please refer to [Lab Configuration](configuration/lib).

 ```json
 ...